GhostZman/PythonWeek1/README.md

 # Introduction

-This series is built to teach python as a first text-based programming language.
+This series is built to teach Python as a first text-based programming language.
 Prior knowledge of block-based coding may be helpful, but is not essential.
-Each week will introduces key programming concepts and how they are used in python.
+Each week will introduces key programming concepts and how they are used in Python.

 This week, you will get set up to begin coding, and learn the basics of how to make a program interact with it's user.